 If the delay is before the flight, but after you land it’s less than 1 hour, then you won’t be eligible for a compensation.
 A good tip is to use professional boarding pass wallets.

 The second rule you must remember is the responsibility for the delay.
 If it’s the airlines fault, then you are eligible for a compensation.

-On the other hand, if the delay is caused by unforeseen circumstances out of the airline’s control, such as strikes, bad weather, technical issues, etc, then you can’t claim a compensation.
+On the other hand, if the delay is caused by unforeseen extraordinary circumstances out of the airline’s control, such as strikes, bad weather, technical faults, etc., then you can’t claim a compensation.

 The third and final rule to know is that you must be on an EU regulated flight which departs from one of the European airports or/and is carried out by an airline registered in the EU.
-Otherwise you won’t be able to claim a compensation.
+Otherwise, you won’t be able to claim compensation.

-The easiest way to claim a compensation, if all the criteria is met, is to use Colibra, which pays your compensation without any conditions every time your flight is delayed.
+The easiest way to claim a compensation, if all the criteria is met, is to use Colibra, which pays your compensation without any conditions every time you experience delayed flights.

 What Am I Entitled To For My Delay?

 The first thing you should remember is that the amount of the compensation doesn’t at all depend on the price of your ticket.

 When all conditions for compensation have been met, then you are eligible to file your compensation claims.
 Luckily the European Regulator has very clear terms about the amount of the compensation (depending on the distance) and what it depends:

 - Flights between 1,500 and 3,500 km: €400;